 FIGURE 6-4 and FIGURE 6-5 show the wiring for connecting the surge suppressor.
 Color coding of wires may vary.
 The important consideration is to follow TIP all the way through and RING all the way through.
-While no damage usually occurs from crossing wires, the phone line will not work until it is wired correctly.
+Getting wires crossed typically does not damage anything.
+The phone line just will not work until the wires are straightened out.

-Phone wires are live, typically with low voltage (30 to 50 Vdc).
-While not harmful in most situations, Campbell Scientific recommends installing the surge protector in dry weather only by qualified technicians.
+CAUTION Phone wires are live, typically with low voltage (30-50 Vdc).
+While not harmful in most situations, Campbell Scientific recommends installing the surge protector in dry weather only by technicians with a healthy heart.